La Niña is slightly favored to develop during August - October 2016, with about a 55-60% chance of La Niña during the fall and winter 2016-17.

 This discussion is a consolidated effort of the National Oceanic and Atmospheric Administration (NOAA), NOAA's National Weather Service, and their funded institutions.
 Oceanic and atmospheric conditions are updated weekly on the Climate Prediction Center web site (El Niño/La Niña Current Conditions and Expert Discussions).
 Forecasts are also updated monthly in the Forecast Forum of CPC's Climate Diagnostics Bulletin.
 Additional perspectives and analysis are also available in an ENSO blog.
-The next ENSO Diagnostics Discussion is scheduled for 12 May 2016.
+The next ENSO Diagnostics Discussion is scheduled for 8 September 2016.
 To receive an e-mail notification when the monthly ENSO Diagnostic Discussions are released, please send an e-mail message to: firstname.lastname@example.org.